The History of Bagatelle

 In the 18th Century the house

-became known as Castell Bagatelle and then the
+became known as Castell Bagatelle and then it was rebuilt as the

 Château de Bagatelle.

 (1754-1791) gave the house and land in 1775 to his younger brother, Duke Arthur

 (the comte d'Artois), a bit of a

 playboy, who was a gambler who always found himself

 in financial difficulties.
 Arthur soon planned to demolish the

 house and have it rebuilt, and famously, Marie Antoinette bet him he couldn't